crook/yum-axelget/README.md

 ## Debug

-Run "sudo python /usr/bin/yum --debuglevel=3 <Yum Command>"
+Run "sudo python /usr/bin/yum --debuglevel=3 YumCommand"

 Please send the console output of the above command for help and support

 ## Contribution

 - Get code from https://github.com/crook/yum-axelget
-- Change and test in your localhot
+- Change and test in your localhost
 - Send pull request to https://github.com/crook/yum-axelget
 - You can also help to review patches in https://github.com/crook/yum-axelget/pulls